carbon-language/carbon-lang/docs/design/unions.md

 equivalent because they are part of a common initial sequence), and every additional union in the struct compounds this problem.
-Rather than expose this complexity to users, the members that form the actual data layout will be made private, and the original members will be exposed via methods that return references, so that `s.g1.a` becomes `s.g1().a()`.
+Rather than expose this complexity to users, the members that form the actual data layout will be made private, and the original members will be exposed through methods that return references, so that `s.g1.a` becomes `s.g1().a()`.

-**TODO:** With this scheme, all data members up to and including the last union in a struct must be exposed via methods.
-The structs design will need to determine whether any subsequent members are exposed in C++ as data members, methods or both.
+> **TODO:** With this scheme, all data members up to and including the last
+> union in a struct must be exposed through methods.
+The structs design will
+> need to determine whether any subsequent members are exposed in C++ as data
+> members, methods or both.

 Note that this mapping doesn't quite preserve concurrency semantics: Carbon code can safely access the first union while concurrently changing the active member of the second union, but in C++ the corresponding operation would be undefined behavior.

-**FIXME:** Does this matter in practice, and can we do anything to avoid the undefined behavior?
+> **FIXME:** Does this matter in practice, and can we do anything to avoid the

-**TODO:** The design of the Carbon memory model will need to address this inconsistency.
-While we generally intend to adopt the C/C++ memory model, it's unclear exactly what that means in cases like this one, where Carbon code creates situations that are inexpressible in C/C++.
-Note that it's not entirely clear whether the undefined behavior in question is a data race per se, because it's not clear whether invoking a trivial constructor or destructor actually modifies the memory locations containing the object.
+> undefined behavior?

+> **TODO:** The design of the Carbon memory model will need to address this
+> inconsistency.
+While we generally intend to adopt the C/C++ memory model, it's
+> unclear exactly what that means in cases like this one, where Carbon code
+> creates situations that are inexpressible in C/C++.
+Note that it's not
+> entirely clear whether the undefined behavior in question is a data race per
+> se, because it's not clear whether invoking a trivial constructor or
+> destructor actually modifies the memory locations containing the object.

-**TODO:** It looks very difficult to support exposing C++ unions to Carbon in an automated way, unless we are willing to allow type-punning via ordinary pointer reads, and allow assignment through a pointer to implicitly destroy and create objects.
-It may be possible to support partial or full automation in cases where the union is sufficiently encapsulated, but this will require further research about what encapsulation patterns are common.
+> **TODO:** It looks very difficult to support exposing C++ unions to Carbon in
+> an automated way, unless we are willing to allow type-punning through ordinary
+> pointer reads, and allow assignment through a pointer to implicitly destroy
+> and create objects.
+It may be possible to support partial or full automation
+> in cases where the union is sufficiently encapsulated, but this will require
+> further research about what encapsulation patterns are common.